clicalmani/tonka/docs/models.md

 **Models**

 Models can be considered as layers that must be manipulated to act indirectly on the underlying database table.
-We have two (2) types of tables in any database (as far as I know): primary tables and associative tables.
+We have two (2) types of tables in any database: primary tables and associative tables.
 Primary tables declare primary keys and associative tables refer to them as foreign keys.
 A primary key can be an association of one or more attributes.
 In this case, in your model, a primary key may be represented by a character string when it is a unique key and a non-associative array when it is a composit key.

 It is easier to create a model from the `make:model` console command as follows: